icon

 Enables a rapid draw stroke

-Of course, the point of carrying a firearm for defense is to enable you to defend your life (or others) from lethal threats.
-If you can’t access and present your gun in an efficient, smooth, and rapid manner, it’s not going to do you much good.
+Of course, carrying a firearm for defense enables you to defend your life (or others) from lethal threats.
+If you can’t access and present your gun efficiently, smoothly, and rapidly, it won’t do you much good.
 Your holster choice should allow quick and safe drawing of your firearm, and you should practice regularly.

 Provides effective concealment